Mobiuslau/mobiuslau.github.io/jubeat/controller/index.md

 <img src="circuit.png" alt="Wiring" width="700"/>

 **Figure 1:** Circuit diagram for the button PCB's.
 The wiring is such that each button is wired in parallel.
-The colours correspond to the colours from the cables used in this build.
+The colours correspond to the colours from the cables used in the build as outlined in this article.

 <br>